-(b) The Company will be responsible to pay all of its operating expenses, except those specifically required to be borne by Adviser under this Agreement, and the Company will reimburse Adviser promptly, against Adviser's voucher, for any expenses incurred by Adviser for the Company's account.
+- (b) The Company will be responsible to pay all of its operating expenses, except those specifically required to be borne by Adviser under this Agreement, and the Company will reimburse Adviser promptly, against Adviser's voucher, for any expenses incurred by Adviser for the Company's account.
 Without limitation, such operating expenses to be paid by the Company will include all the fees and disbursements of or to the Company's counsel, accountants, custodian, transfer agent and registrar; interest and taxes; fees and expenses incurred in producing and effecting filings with federal and state securities administrators; costs of the Company's periodic reports to and other communications with the Company's stockholders; all other expenses incidental to holding meetings of the Company's stockholders, including proxy solicitations therefore; all expenses of any offering and sale by the Company of its capital stock; fees and expenses of members of the Company's Board who are not directors, managers, officers or employees of the Adviser or of any entity affiliated with Adviser; premiums for the fidelity bond, directors and officers and errors and ommissions insurance policies maintained by the Company; all transaction costs incident to the acquisition and disposition of securities by the Company, including, without limitation, legal and accounting fees and other professional or technical fees and expenses (e.g., credit report, title search and delivery charges, costs of specialized consultants such as accountants or industry-specific technical experts, and deal-specific travel expenses) incurred in monitoring, negotiating and working-out such investments, as well as responding to any litigation arising therefrom.
-In addition, the Company will reimburse Adviser promptly, against Adviser's voucher, for (a) any origination fee with respect to any loan or investment made by the Company that was identified or referred to the Company by any third party with which the Company or Adviser then does not have a written agreement or arrangement.
-All such origination fees reimburse to Adviser will be reviewed as of the end of each calendar quarter by the Company's Board.

-(c) The Company's Board retains, and has the exclusive right, to:

-(i) Grant stock compensation to the officers and directors of the Company and any employee of the Adviser who is also an employee of the Company ("dual employees");

-(ii) Hire, fire and control the activities of dual employees in connection with and to the extent of such dual employees' services provided to the
+In addition, the Company will reimburse Adviser promptly, against Adviser's voucher, for (a) any origination fee with respect to any loan or investment made by the Company that was identified or referred to the Company by any third party with which the Company by any third party with which the Company by any - (c) The Company's Board retains, and has the exclusive right, to: - (i) Grant stock compensation to the officers and directors of the Company and any employee of the Adviser who is also an employee of the Company ("dual employees"); - (ii) Hire, fire and control the activities of dual employees in connection with and to the extent of such dual employees' services provided to the Company; - (iii) Determine the economic value of the services performed by dual employees for the Company (including wages and the number of units and value of any stock compensation granted to such dual employees); and - (iv) Remit funds sufficient to cover the complete compensation, including all payroll taxes, of dual employees providing services to the Company.